Fernando144ft/My-Work-Repo/README.md

 ## More About Me!
 [Pictures Coming Soon]
 * I own three Raspberry Pis: a Pi Zero W, Pi 5, and a Pi 400
 * The Pi Zero W is serving as a security camera configured with [MediamTX](https://github.com/bluenviron/mediamtx) and a custom script that handles internet outages.
-It is also placed inside a plant pot for discretion; the camera uses a 3D printed case glued to the plant pot.
+It is also placed inside a plant pot for discretion; the camera is housed in a 3D-printed case glued to the plant pot.
 * The Pi 5 is currently used as a Qbitorrent server, Samba Share, FTP Server, and StirlingPDF services (currently disabled though).
 * The Pi 400 was installed with Raspbian Lite (no Ui), then I installed the UI afterward, so it does not install any bloatware.
 * I recently spent some time 3D Printing and designing on Blender.